puppetlabs/puppet-docs/source/r10k/quick_start_r10k.markdown

    > **Note**: At this point, in the **puppet-control** repo, you have a `Puppetfile`, a `production` branch with `site.pp`, and a environment config file.

-### Step 3: Configure r10k on the Puppet master and run the `production` environment
+### Step 3: Configure r10k on the Puppet master and deploy the `production` environment

 You'll perform the steps in this section on your Puppet master.